sumithemmadi/truecallerjs/README.md

     console.log(response)
 });
 ```
-Here the mobile number is in international formate.
+Here mobile number is in international formate.
 So it is a US number

 ```js
 const truecallerjs = require('truecallerjs');